UK Coal: Former opencast mining operations

 Three surface mines in North East England were owned by UK Coal Surface Mines Limited (company number 08492512) which went into administration on 14 November 2014.
 The business was then sold to UKCSMR Limited (company number 09275881).
 The three surface mines are Butterwell and Potland Burn in Northumberland and Park Wall North in County Durham.

 Former renewable energy and gas operations

-The company moved into renewable energy, expanding into windfarms, which is helped by a large land bank and the desire to diversify into energy activities beyond coal.
+The company moved into renewable energy, expanding into wind farms, which is helped by a large land bank and the desire to diversify into energy activities beyond coal.
 Wind power offers financial incentives such as Renewables Obligation Certificates.
 UK Coal, through its Harworth Power subsidiary, engaged in mine gas recovery, to generate electricity.

 Harworth Power was sold on 1 October 2012 to Red Rose Infrastructure Limited for £20.30 million.
 At the time of the sale, it operated 14 gas engines of 26 MW generation capacity supplying electricity to UK Coal and the National Grid.